michaelplatt07/network_monitoring/README.md

 - EMAILPASS=pass (Password for the above email address)
 - SMSGATEWAY=smsgateway (Used for texting alerts.If this isn't desired you don't need to set)
 - HOSTMAC=11:11:11:11:11 (This should be the MAC address of the device running the app)
+- EXPECTEDINTERNETSPEED=100 (This should be the up/down speed that you are paying for)
 6. Create a text file with a list of trusted device's MAC addresses called `trusted_macs.txt` in the folder with each MAC address on a separate line.
 This will be used as a source of truth for authorized devices
 7. Run the app with `flask run` (Including `--host=0.0.0.0` will make the app available to other computers outside of the localhost)